magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Compiler Optimization

-- `[[likely]]`/`[[unlikely]]` used in if-statements and loops whith logical decision.
+- `[[likely]]`/`[[unlikely]]` used in if-statements and loops with logical decision.
 - `volatile` tells compiler don't optimize.
 - `constexpr` declares that it is possible to evaluate the value of the function or variable at compile-time.
 Such variables and functions can only utilize resources at compile-time.
-  `constexpr char const*` is equivalent to `char const*const` but you cannot write `char const*constexpr` at current.
+  `constexpr char const*` is equivalent to `char const*const`, but you cannot write `char const*constexpr` at current.
 - `consteval` force evaluate expression in compile-time.
 - `noexcpt` for function that never `throw` error.
 Destructors are implicitly `noexcept`.

   Due to strong exception guarantee, `std::vector` moves its elements on rearrange only if their move constructors are `noexcept`.
-You cna use `static_assert(std::is_nothrow_move_constructible_v<Object>);` to check.
+You can use `static_assert(std::is_nothrow_move_constructible_v<Object>);` to check.
 - `constinit` enforces variable is initialized at compile-time.
 Unlike `constexpr`, it allows non-trivial destructors.
-Therefore it can avoid the problem that the order of initialiation of static variables from different translation units is undefined, by initialize them at compile-time.
+Therefore, it can avoid the problem that the order of initialization of static variables from different translation units is undefined, by initialize them at compile-time.
    Another use-case is with non-initializing `thread_local` declarations.
 In such a case, it tells the compiler that the variable is already initialized, otherwise the compiler usually adds code to check and initialize it whether required on each usage.

 ```cpp